-While divorce is never easy for anyone to cope with, children may have the hardest time dealing with its negative effects.
+W hile divorce is never easy for anyone to cope with, children may have the hardest time dealing with its negative effects.
 One of the ways to shield children from these potentially harmful consequences is to ensure they are cared for through adequate forms of child support.
-At the Law Office Tournour & Weiner in East Brunswick, New Jersey, we are committed to protecting the needs of our clients’ children by providing exceptional legal representation.
+At the family law firm of Tournour Law in East Brunswick, New Jersey, we are committed to protecting the needs of our clients’ children by providing exceptional legal representation.
 Our child support attorney has successfully represented hundreds of individuals in child support disputes and will aggressively defend your children’s best interests.

-We have provided the information below to help you learn about child support issues and the related matter of post judgment enforcement.
-If you live in or around East Brunswick, New Jersey and have been looking for a trusted child support or post judgment enforcement attorney, please contact our office today.
-Through extensive experience, Tournour & Weiner can protect the welfare of those whom you love most.
+We have provided the information below to help you learn about child support issues and the related matter of post-judgment enforcement.
+If you live in or around East Brunswick, New Jersey and have been looking for a trusted child support or post-judgment enforcement attorney, please contact our office today.
+Through extensive experience, Frank Tournour and his team can protect the welfare of those whom you love most.